Requirements for Naturalization in Germany in 2024

 Documents required for the naturalization application in Germany

-You must submit various documents so that your application can be processed in full.
-An incomplete submission can lead to delays, so it is important to be well prepared.
-Here are the most important documents you will usually need:
+In order for your application to be processed in full, you must submit various documents.
+An incomplete application can lead to delays, so it is important to be well prepared.
+Here are the most important documents you will typically need:

 Valid passport (birth certificate etc.)